Gaetano-svg/assignment-1-FLC/README.md

 # assignment-1-FLC
-Implement all the exercises resolved in the laboratory of the "Formal languages and compilers" course (accademic year 2019/2020) by using the Flex/Bison parser generator
+Implement all the exercises resolved in the laboratory of the "Formal languages and compilers" course (accademic year 2019/2020) by using the Ply parser generator